Who is a refugee?

 - Afghanistan, with 2.6 million

-Distressingly, children make up an astonishing 52% of the world’s refugees in 2017.
-People flee overwhelming to neighbouring countries.
-Turkey, Pakistan, Lebanon, and Iran (the top four) are close to major countries of origin.
-The country with the largest proportionate number of refugees is Lebanon, followed by Nauru.
-Australia is 57th on the list.
-The largest number of refugees, compared to Gross Domestic Product (GDP), are mostly in Africa.
-Australia is 94th on that list.
+Distressingly, children make up an astonishing 42% of the world’s refugees in 2020.
+People flee overwhelmingly to neighbouring countries.
+Turkey, Colombia, Pakistan and Uganda (the top four) are close to major countries of origin.
+The country with the largest proportionate number of refugees is Lebanon, followed by Curaçao.

 How do people come to Australia?